lars-t-hansen/moz-sandbox/swat/ROADMAP.md

 TODO - FEATURES & must-have
 - virtuals
 - more test code and demos
-- type checks at the call-in boundary?
+- type checks at the call-in boundary
 - export classes
   - they show up as factory functions M.make.Cls(), and with access to fields thru the std TypedObject mechanism
-- = on references to class types, this needs to go through JS.
-  Though it's possible the syntax here is "eq?" and that "=" is reserved for numbers.
-Also see note on eqv? below.
-- string
-  - (string N E1 ...)
 - vectors:
   - Type (Vector T), shorthand @T
   - Constructor (new (Vector T) num init-value-opt) / (new @T num init-value-opt)